mjdescy/TinyETL/README.md

 Commercial use is explicitly allowed with the exception of reselling TinyETL in a cloud SaaS format, please contact licensing@tinyetl.com for additional commercial licensing terms.

+### Contributors

+Special thanks to @mjdescy for contributing to TinyETL!

 ---